topitbopit/Redline/README.md

 Make sure you pressed RightShift and there aren't any errors in console.

 - **Can I make my own fork / contribute?**
-Yes, but I'd wait for the rewrite as it is way more cleaner and in a more module-like format.
+Yes, but I'd wait for the rewrite as it is way more cleaner and in a more modular-like format.

 - **Hi**
 Hi